karoliskoncevicius/basetheme/README.md

 ## Description ##

-The `settheme()` function provides a way to set and unset R plotting settings.
+The `basetheme()` function provides a way to set and unset R plotting settings.

-The `gettheme()` function returns a list of paramters for the selected theme.

 ## Themes ##